Skip to content

 DIRECTOR OF EARLY CHILDHOOD EDUCATION

-A leader in her profession, Sandra is continually active in the field of Early Childhood education in various educational endeavors.
-Sandra is a results-driven change agent and is committed to high-quality programming and best practices; her passion and dedication to education inspire her quest for excellence in the field.
-Sandra has a master’s degree in Pre-k/Primary Education from Barry University and is a graduate of the JECEI-Covenant Fellowship for Excellence in Jewish Early Childhood Education (2007-2009) and of the Covenant Foundation Fellowship (2009-2010).
-Sandra was also a participant in the Harvard’s Graduate School of Education’s program: Leadership – An Evolving Vision.
+Originally from Argentina, Sandra has worked in the field of early childhood education for over three decades.
+She earned a master’s degree in Pre-k/Primary Education from Barry University and is a graduate of the JECEI-Covenant Fellowship for Excellence in Jewish Early Childhood Education, as well as the Covenant Foundation Fellowship.
+She was also a participant in the Harvard’s Graduate School of Education’s program: Leadership – An Evolving Vision.

 Sandra can be reached at skopp@btbrc.org